MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-sell-products.md

     If you have set up recurring sales lines for the customer, such as a monthly replenishment order, then you can insert these lines on the order by choosing the **Get Recurring Sales Lines** action.
 9. On the **Lines** FastTab, in the **Item** field, enter the number of an inventory item or service.
 10. In the **Quantity** field, enter the number of items to be sold.

-    > [!NOTE]
->   For items of type Service, the quantity is a time unit, such as hours, as indicated in the **Unit of Measure Code** field on the line.

     The **Line Amount** field is updated to show the value in the **Unit Price** field multiplied by the value in the **Quantity** field.